 Energy is used to generate electricity, heat and cool buildings, power equipment, fuel motor vehicles, pump water, make products and dispose of them.
-Energy sources are classified as either non-renewable, an energy source that once used cannot be recreated;

-and renewable, an energy source that can be easily replenished.
+Energy sources are classified as either nonrenewable, an energy source that once used cannot be recreated; and renewable, an energy source that can be easily and renewable, an energy source that can be easily replenished.